15 August 2025

 Michelle Fanning

-Hi all,
+Hi Everyone!

 DRESSES

-As we start a new term, the weather will be warming up so it's the perfect time to look at dresses.
+As the weather warms up this term, it's the perfect time to look at dresses.
 They were a very popular item over summer being a lightweight cotton mix fabric.
+Feel free to make an appointment to try them on.
+We also have an extensive range of sizes in the older style dress on the 2nd hand rack, at great prices.

 REP SHIRTS